TuyaInc/tuyasmart_lock_android_sdk/README_en.md

 # Tuya Smart Lock Android SDK

+** The SDK is currently in the developer preview stage and is still being continuously improved.
+If you have any questions or suggestions, please contact us. **

+[TOC]

 Tuya smart lock Android The SDK provides function packaging with smart door lock devices to speed up and simplify the development process of door lock application functions, including the following functions:

 * Door lock user system (including lock user management, associated password, etc.)